A Beautiful Thread: Thomas Hardy in Words and Music

 The thousands of intimate letters are their only means of communication and are full of drama, humour and emotion.
 Writing virtually every day, sometimes twice a day, their correspondence over four years is previously unheard testimony to the experiences of ordinary people in World War II and gives a fascinating insight into how one couple survived, both physically and mentally.
 They describe the warp and weft of a marriage and the loneliness of separation – a grief that was shared by tens of thousands.

-Told by two leading actors, with live onstage music from the Le Page Ensemble
+With live onstage music from the Le Page Ensemble

 Adapted by Rosanna Greenstreet and Matthew Fay